St Cyngar's Church, Hope: Background and congregation

 The church is located in Hope, Flintshire.
 The church building is located prominently within a raised circular Celtic llan in the centre of Hope.
 It has served as the historical centre point of the local community, therefore serving as a centre for communal events in the village.

 Operationally it is located in the Rhos-a-Mynydd Mission Area within the Diocese of St Asaph of the Church in Wales.
 It operates alongside the Emmanuel Church in Penyffordd.

-It is dedicated to the Celtic saints Cynfarch of the 5th century, and Cyngar of the 6th century, with both being descendants of Cunedda.
+It is dedicated to the Celtic saints Cynfarch of the fifth century, and Cyngar of the sixth century, with both being descendants of Cunedda.
 Although dedicated to both saints, it has been sometimes described as to only be dedicated to only one of the two at various times.
 In particular, its dedication to Cynfarch has been occasionally forgotten, with the church sometimes described as only named after St. Cyngar.
 Additionally, the church being connected to Cynfarch has been disputed, with historical references regularly omitting the saint.

 History

-The current church has its origins to the 12th century, with a small stone church known to have been constructed in the late 12th century.
-These 12th century structures now form the south aisle and around the font.
+The current church has its origins to the twelfth century, with a small stone church known to have been constructed in the late twelfth century.
+These twelfth-century structures now form the south aisle and around the font.
 A church on this site was mentioned by 1254.
 Churches by this time were likely of a wooden construction.
 These were damaged during the Edwardian conquest.
 Parts of the current church date to the 1280s, although the oldest part dates to 1180.
-Remains of a Celtic cross have suggested it may have served as a place of worship since the 9th or 10th centuries.
+Remains of a Celtic cross have suggested it may have served as a place of worship since the ninth or tenth centuries.

-In the 13th and 14th centuries, the church was gradually extended, eastwards and westwards respectively.
+In the thirteenth and fourteenth centuries, the church was gradually extended, eastwards and westwards respectively.
 Between 1490 and 1500, it was extended northwards and its tower was first added in c.
 1500, constructed over three stages, completing in 1568.

 The church is considered the oldest church in Flintshire.
-It has strong ties with the Trevor family of Plas Teg hall, with the church's south aisle becoming the Trevor Chapel in the early 17th century.
+It has strong ties with the Trevor family of Plas Teg hall, with the church's south aisle becoming the Trevor Chapel in the early seventeenth century.